Amaan4421/YTunes/README.md

-# AudioPlayer
+# YTunes
-AudioPlayer is an Android application designed for seamless music streaming from YouTube.
+YTunes is an Android application designed for seamless music streaming from YouTube.
 With a sleek, user-friendly interface, this app provides a rich listening experience, allowing you to easily browse, search, and play your favorite tracks.
 It also supports playlist management and background playback, ensuring your music experience remains uninterrupted.
-Whether you're a casual listener or a music enthusiast, AudioPlayer offers a convenient way to enjoy YouTube's vast music library on the go.
+Whether you're a casual listener or a music enthusiast, YTunes offers a convenient way to enjoy YouTube's vast music library on the go.

-# AudioPlayer is an Android application designed for following features:
+# YTunes is an Android application designed for following features:

 - Seamless Music Streaming: Stream music directly from YouTube with ease thanks to integration with '[yt-dlp](https://github.com/yt-dlp/yt-dlp)'.
 - User-Friendly Interface: Enjoy a sleek and intuitive design for a smooth experience.